Matt4C6F656872/Starless-Sky/README.md

 # Starless Sky

 ## Overview
-"Starless Sky" is a tabletop RPG setting set in the world of Wahda, a vast desert land under a starless sky.
+"Starless Sky" is a tabletop RPG setting set in the world of Wahda, a vast planet under a starless sky.

 ## Use
 This site is meant as a repo for publishing Obsidian Markdown files to github pages.